shuff1e/cbbenchmark/README.md

 ```
 Tips

-  **if you favor pressure than metrics, don't wait for the response**
+  if you favor pressure than metrics, don't wait for the response.
+  if you favor metrics than pressure, wait fot the response, aka do it in the sync way.
 ```